jayminwest/TeachNicheOfficial/ai_docs/issues/PROJECT_CLEANUP.md

 - All components use consistent patterns for data fetching and error handling

 ## Next Steps
+1. Create `use-profile.ts` hook for profile data fetching
-1. Complete the refactoring of remaining lesson components
+2. Complete the refactoring of remaining lesson components
-2. Implement unit tests for database services and hooks
+3. Implement unit tests for database services and hooks
-3. Refactor purchase-related components
+4. Refactor purchase-related components
-4. Optimize and clean up the test suite
+5. Optimize and clean up the test suite
-5. Document the new architecture and patterns
+6. Document the new architecture and patterns

 ## Additional Context
 This cleanup is critical for project stability and should be approached with a focus on simplicity and reliability rather than adding new features.
 The goal is to have a stable, working product with the existing feature set properly implemented and tested.